 Michael

-coaching and athlete philosophy
+coaching philosophy

 My name is Michael and I am a ski mountaineer and mountain runner.
 These sports bring so much to my life: joy, passion, focus, discipline and self-compassion.
 They inspire me to live a grounded life which is centered around the pursuit of improving how well I move in the mountains.
 The concept of Grounded is a key theme of Terra, just as it is a key theme of how I approach the mountains and those who I coach: to be grounded within ourselves, to be grounded in our training, and to be grounded in the environment we venture amongst.